 Now, as an adult, Juicy has grown into a woman that is filled with anger and a distrust of whites instilled in her by her mother.
 After an altercation, Juicy finds herself rescued by an unlikely individual; a white, homeless man that she has thoughtlessly nick-named; ‘Mr. Cracker.’
 After exploring mutual stereotypes and attempting to understand their differences, Juicy and Troy find themselves drawn to each other.
 Out of a sense of loneliness and true friendship the two outcasts finally find something deeper than friendship and their journey to self discovery begins.
-Adult content including language and descriptive sex.

 Sidney Wyatt was supposed to be living her best life engaged to Dr. Wesley Salinger.
 Wesley loved black girls…but he evidently liked a different black girl better because he literally left Sidney at the alter.